kaushalkumar94/airbnb-asheville-analysis/README.md

 # Airbnb Asheville Market Analysis

 ## Project Overview
-This project analyzes Airbnb listing and review data to evaluate **Asheville** as a potential market for expansion.
+This project analyzes Airbnb listing and review data to evaluate Asheville as a potential market for expansion.
 The analysis focuses on pricing trends, neighborhood activity, host behavior, and demand patterns using real Airbnb data.

-The work is being carried out entirely in **Jupyter Notebook** with a structured, step-by-step analytical approach.
+The work is being carried out in Jupyter Notebook using a structured, phase-based analytical workflow.

 ---